jason0x43/hacs-hubitat/README.md

 ### HACS

-Add this repository as a custom repository in HACS (Marketplace -> Settings).
+Add `jason0x43/hacs-hubitat` as a a custom repository in HACS (Marketplace -> Settings).
+Do _not_ add the complete GitHub URL.

 ### Manually